DionKill/ps4-linux-tutorial/docs/installation.md

 - PS4 Phat and Slim are limited to SATA-II, which is 3Gbps in speed (roughly 375MB/s), which people online say it's not enough (it's enough for a PS4).
 On the other hand, the PS4 Pro runs at SATA-III, which is 6Gbps (up to 750MB/s), so that can saturate every SATA SSD on the market.
 	- External SSD, on my 500GB Samsung 870 EVO, is 350MB/s-ish.
 So you'd get the same performance as an internal drive (theoretically)

-Again I haven't tried with an internal SSD swap, so your mileage may vary if you wanna go that route.
+Again, internal SSD swap hasn't been tested, so your mileage may vary if you wanna go that route.
 If you have info on that, let me know.
 :::
 ## Anyways, here we go: (queue dream's speedrunning music)
 1. Boot your PS4 and launch GoldHen.